Selindek/spring-data-jpa-acl/acl/README.md

 	    private Person creator;
 	}

 Most of the time you create properties like 'creator' or 'createdBy' or 'owner' anyway so adding this association to your domain class won't waste any extra resources.
-But by adding this only one extra annotation here you can easily set a permission for all of the users  to their all documents.
+But by adding only this one extra annotation here you can easily set a permission for all of the users  to all of their documents.
 (The default permission is 'all')

-If the users of this system commonly share documents with each others (and can modify each-others documents) then you can add the following association:
+If the users of this system commonly share documents with each others (and can modify each-other's documents) then you can add the following association:

 	@AclOwner("update")
 	@ManyToMany